yclas/guides/docs/api-documentation.md

 `GET /api/v1/messages/5`

 Returns all the messages for that threat.
-Marks all of them as read if he is the destinatary the first time we read.
+Marks all of them as read if it is the destinatary the first time we read.
 Ordered by date asc.

 **Send Message**